" We have to rely on our own immune system to recover from Covid-19."

 3. Fatty Fish

 Fatty fish like salmon, herring, sardines and tuna are the great sources of vitamin D and omega 3 essential fatty acids.
 Smoked salmon contains 17.1µg of vitamin D per 100g.
 Both vitamin D and omega 3 essential fatty acids help strengthen immune system and reduce anxiety.
-Vitamin D deficiency has been associated with an increased autoimmunity and susceptibility to infection including infection by cold and flu viruses.
+Vitamin D deficiency has been associated with an increased autoimmunity and susceptibility to infection, including coronavirus infection (covid-19).

-Your body can produce vitamin D when you expose your skin to the sun.
+Our body can produce vitamin D when we expose our skin to the sun.
 Spending time outdoor during the day will help strengthen immune system and improve our mood.

-Since the beginning of this coronavirus outbreak, I have been eating raw garlic everyday to boost immune system.
+Since the beginning of covid-19 outbreak, I have been eating raw garlic everyday to boost immune system.
 Every morning, I chop 2 to 3 cloves of garlic into tiny pieces and mix them with foods.
-Be well informed that cooking will destroy Allicin, the main therapeutic component of garlic.
+For therapeutic purposes, it is best to eat garlic raw as cooking will destroy Allicin, the main therapeutic component in garlic.

 Garlic can help reduce acute stress, anxiety and depression.
-Although eating garlic can not prevent coronavirus infection, it may help us recover from Covid-19 faster.
+Although eating garlic may not prevent coronavirus infection, it may help us recover from Covid-19 faster.
 Numerous studies showed that garlic helps reduce high blood pressure, insulin resistance and bad cholesterol levels while also boosts immune system.
-The death rate from Covid-19 is significantly higher among people with diabetes, high blood pressure and heart disease as per table below:
+The Covid-19 death rate is significantly higher among people with diabetes, high blood pressure and heart disease as per table below:

 Chronic respiratory disease

-Ginger is very good for those who suffer from respiratory disease.
+Ginger is very good for those who suffer from respiratory diseases.
 As Covid-19 is a respiratory disease, eating ginger may be good for those who are infected by the coronavirus.
 Ginger is known for its anti-inflammatory effects, hence, it helps strengthen immune system.
 A study published in the Journal of Ethnopharmacology showed that fresh ginger has antiviral properties against human respiratory syncytial virus.
-Please note that this study also suggest that ginger needs to be taken fresh (raw) in order to ease respiratory problems.
+This study also suggests that ginger needs to be taken fresh (raw) in order to ease respiratory problems.

 Turmeric is not only good for our physical and mental health, it is also good for our skin.
-It is one of the key ingredients of Antioxidant Youthful Essence.
-This multi-award-winning anti-pollution booster helps protect our skin from free radicals and pollution.
-It also contains niacinamide (vitamin B3), allantoin, blue chamomile and ginkgo extracts to soothe, hydrate and revive tired-looking skin.
+It is one of the key ingredients of Antioxidant Youthful Essence, a multi-award-winning vitamin C serum to revitalise and protect the skin from free radicals, pollution and premature signs of ageing.

 " This is amazing!
 I noticed a difference round my eyes after the first application.
 My skin felt tighter and firmer after just a couple of days."
 Best Wrinkle Zapper, Natural Health learn more >>>